php-ru/symfony-docs-ru/frontend/encore/page-specific-assets.rst

     +     .addEntry('checkout', './assets/js/checkout.js')
     ;

 Inside ``checkout.js``, add or require the JavaScript and CSS you need.
-Then, just include a ``script`` tag for ``checkout.js`` on the checkout page (and a ``link`` tag for ``checkout.css`` if you import any CSS).
+Then, include a ``script`` tag for ``checkout.js`` on the checkout page (and a ``link`` tag for ``checkout.css`` if you import any CSS).